Massive Star Formation in Overdense Regions of the Early Universe: Results

 \subsection{Analytical Predictions}

-The first mini-haloes in our Universe are expected to form with masses of a few times $10^5$ \msolar with the cooling within these first small galaxies driven by the presence of \molH \citep{Tegmark_1997}.
+The first mini-haloes in our Universe are expected to form with masses greater than $10^6$ \msolar \citep{Bryan_1998} with the cooling within these first small galaxies driven by the presence of \molH \citep{Tegmark_1997}.
 It is therefore instructive to consider how the predicted \molH cooling timescale, $\tau_{H_2}$, evolves.
 The timescale for \molH cooling can be written as:

 where $\gamma$ is the adiabatic constant, $\rm{n_{gas}}$ is the gas number density, $\rm{k_{B}}$ is the Boltzmann constant, $\rm{T_{vir}}$ is the halo virial temperature, $\rm{n_H}$ is the hydrogen number density, $f_{H_2}$ is the \molH fraction and $\Lambda_{H_2} (T) $ is the \molH cooling function given by $\Lambda_{H_2} (T) = 10^{-27.6} (T_{vir} / 100)^{3.4}$ erg s$^{-1}$ cm$^3$.
 This fitting is valid for temperatures in the range $120 \ \rm{K} \le T \le 6400 \ \rm{K} $ \citep{Trenti_2009}.
 The virial temperature of a halo can be calculated analytically as